RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

    * NovelAI
    * Stable Diffusion
    * ComfyUI
-* Tag your images with a press of a button:
+* Tag your images with a press of a key:
    * Favorites
    * Rate 1-10
    * NSFW